everythingajw/shfs/README.md

 ## How it works

-File metadata is stored at the beginning of the disk.
+Filesystem-wide metadata is stored at offset zero of the entire disk.
+This includes:

+- 2 byte unsigned number of inodes

+File metadata (each inode) is after the filesystem-wide metadata.

 An inode comprises of several fields: